 Activeren huidige locatie

 Described by UNESCO as a masterpiece of Gothic architecture, the Cologne Cathedral or the Kölner Dom is an awe-inspiring world heritage site.
-The construction of this Gothic cathedral started in 1248 and took 632 years to complete it.
+The construction of this Gothic cathedral started in 1248 and took 632 years to complete.
 When the church was finally completed in 1880, it was one of the world's tallest buildings.
 The Dom stands an imposing 157 meters (505 feet) high and while climbing one of the towers may be quite an endeavor, the view from the top is definitely worth the effort.
 Located within the cathedral is the Treasure Chamber, which is home to significant religious artifacts, including the hooked staff of Saint Peter.
 The Cologne Cathedral is a well-known historic landmark that can't be missed.

 The Hahnentorburg on Rudolfplatz is one of the three medieval gatehouses which remain standing from the city's medieval fortifications.
 This western gate, along with its two towers, was built in the early 13th-Century and was used as an entrance for royal visitors who came to the city to pay homage to the Cologne Cathedral's Shrine of the Three Kings.
 The Hahnentorburg was damaged during World War II but it was restored to its former glory and is now an impressive city landmark.
 Visitors can pass through this historic gateway while admiring this medieval treasure's intriguing architecture.